Yggdroot/indentLine/README.md

 If you use a plugin manager you can put the whole directory into your `~/.vim/bundle/` directory ([Pathogen][pathogen]) or add the line `Bundle 'Yggdroot/indentLine'` to your `.vimrc` ([Vundle][vundle]).

 ## Customization
-IndetLine use the `Conceal` highlight group for highlighting indentLines, so if you want to change that color you have to adjust your colorscheme.
+This fork of IndetLine use the `Conceal` highlight group for highlighting indentLines, so if you want to change that color you have to adjust your colorscheme.

 You can also change the indentLine char: